jake-wills/WAD2exFILMSITE/README.md

 # WAD2exFILMSITE
-Film ratings site for uni project
+Film ratings site for second year University project for Web App development Module This project was intended to be done as part of a group project, However my group did not engage in the task until very late on in the process, resulting in what was a mostly solo creation.

 All  Film Images and Info has been taken from IMDB https://www.imdb.com/